vlang/slower_tests/README.md

-This folder contains more tests for V's `crypto` related modules.
+This repository contains more tests for V's `crypto` related modules.

 These tests are more extensive, but also a lot bigger and a lot slower, than the ones in vlib/crypto.